Frequently Asked Questions and Answers

 What does a condominium association insurance policy cover?

-I live in a condominium and my condo unit and condominium building sustained damages, what can I do?
+You live in a condominium and your condo unit and condominium building sustained damages, what can you do?